 Taking part in the ceremony were Hospital Manager A. H. Atkins, who was chairman; Miss E. L. M. Thorpe, Sanatorium Board nursing consultant; Miss M. R. Pemberton-Smith, M. R. H. nursing instructor; Dr. F. R. Tucker, president of the hospital's medical staff; and T. A. J. Cunnings, Sanatorium Board executive director, who was the principal speaker.

-The 10-week course, which began October 8, is the first post-graduate course in rehabilitation nursing to be offered as numerous hours of clinical experience on the wards.
+The 10-week course, which began October 8, is the first post-graduate course in rehabilitation nursing to be offered in Manitoba and, so far as it is known, in all of Canada.